 This page displays the user's notifications and web favorites.
 This built-in page is only used as the home page if no other home page assignment is found.
-For more information, see home page (in Web Client help).

 Assigning startup task panes

 You can assign one or more custom task panes to display automatically when a user logs into the system.
 Typically, these settings are defined at the role level rather than at the user level-either on the Everyone role to display for all users, or on your organization's defined roles.